client9/libinjection/misc/doc-sqli-false-negative.md

 libinjection SQLi False Negatives
 =================================

-Here's some common reasons why a 'false negative' might be occuring:
+Here are some common reasons why a 'false negative' might be occurring:

 ### Input isn't valid SQL

-If the input does not, or is unlikely, to properly excute then libinjection will not mark it as SQLi.
-In other words, if it won't successfully execute an attack, it's not marked at SQLi.
-It will likely cause a syntax error or some other error in the database, and those can be detected in a different way.
+If the input is unlikely to be a valid SQL fragment, then libinjection will not mark it as SQLi.
+In other words, if it won't successfully execute an attack, it's not marked as SQLi.
+It will likely cause a syntax error or some other error in the database and those can be detected in a different way.

 Many SQLi scanners emit invalid SQL or broken SQL, and it's very easy